ibrahemiat/raspi_roomba_nav/README.md

 $pip install pycreate2
 ```
-- In a new session/shell type to intiate roscore:
+- In a new session/shell type to initiate roscore:
 ```
 $cd /your_work_space
 $source ./devel/setup.bash